YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 • Yellowstone Lake - this is the largest high-altitude lake in North America, stunning in size.
 As you walk along the shore, you can see snow-capped mountains around the lake.

-• <Learn more> where the best spots are for photography in Yellowstone Park.
+• <Learn more> about the best spots for photography in Yellowstone Park.

 • Overnight in Yellowstone (4 nights): There are several places to visit.
 For this plan, it's best to go to a few of them.